extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 Configuring an IP Fabric with ZTP enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DC Fabric automation suite can automatically provision a VDX switch and create an IP Fabric on the switch
+The DC Fabric Automation Suite can automatically provision a VDX switch and create an IP Fabric on the switch
 if the switch has ZTP enabled and if no management IP address has been assigned to the switch.

 Zero Touch Provisioning (ZTP) can be used to bring up a switch with new firmware and a preset configuration automatically.
 The switch does not need to be configured via the console.
 ZTP uses a DHCP-based process known as DHCP Automatic Deployment (DAD) to handle basic configuration such as assigning a VCS ID, VCS mode, an RBridge ID, and downloading firmware.